-Cancer is a disease of the cells, which are the body’s basic building blocks.
-The body constantly makes new cells to help us grow, replace worn-out tissue and heal injuries.
-Normally, cells multiply and die in an orderly way.
+Cancer is a disease of the cells, which are the basic building blocks of the human body.
+The body constantly makes new cells to help us grow, replace old cells and heal injuries.

-- Benign tumour: cells are confined to one area and are not able to spread to other parts of the body.
-This is not cancer.
+- Benign tumours are not cancer.
+They do not spread to other parts of the body.

 How cancer spreads